 6 English case law has persuasive authority only and is subject to interpretation by the Hong Kong courts.

-28 Source: '2019 Economic Background and 2020 Prospects', Financial Secretary's Office Government of the HKSAR (www.hkeconomy.gov.hk/en/pdf/er_19q4.pdf).
-The HKSAR government stated that its GDP growth range forecast, provided at the time of publication of its report (in February 2020), was predicated on the assumptions that the novel coronavirus infection in the region would be kept under control within several months, that local social incidents would not cause extreme and protracted disruptions to economic activities and that there would not be a significant re-escalation of US–China trade tensions.
+27 Source: '2020 Economic Background and 2021 Prospects', Financial Secretary's Office Government of the HKSAR (https://www.hkeconomy.gov.hk/en/pdf/er_20q4.pdf).
+The HKSAR government stated that its GDP growth range forecast, provided at the time of publication of its report (in February 2021), was predicated on the assumptions that the global and local epidemic situations would gradually improve over the course of 2021 along with the progress of mass vaccinations and that China–US tensions would not escalate significantly.

 28 Source: Mergermarket.